 As for what to have with it?
 We say have something toasted and salty and snackable like peanuts.
 Specifically, we'd serve up these Kaffir Lime Peanuts, these Mexican Chile-Lime Peanuts, or even these Star Anise Hawaiian Style Boiled Peanuts.

 or 1 tablespoon passionfruit puree

-Wrap a few handfuls of ice cubes in a clean towel or ice crusher bag and, using a mallet, rolling pin, or muddler, tap until all the ice is broken up and crushed (you want a mix of ice sizes from pea sized to snowlike).
+Make The Crushed Ice: Wrap a handful of ice cubes in a clean kitchen towel or in an ice bag, and, using a rolling pin or mallet, tap on it until all the ice is broken up and crushed into pieces ranging from pea-sized to snowflake sized.

 You can do this in a sturdy Tom Collins glass too—just be careful you don't muddle too hard!

 Connect With Salt & Wind Travel